Canon 1300D vs Sony A6500

 Review summary: Canon 1300D vs Sony A6500

 So what is the bottom line?
 Is there a clear favorite between the Canon 1300D and the Sony A6500?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 1300D: